ivyhulife/FMR1_STR/readme.md

 - author        Hu Qiaoli

 ## 1. Introduction
-The **FMR1_STR pipeline** is designed to analyze **FMR1 gene 5’UTR CGG repeat expansions** associated with **Fragile X Syndrome** using **Nanopore Technology long reads**.
+The **FMR1_STR pipeline** is designed to analyze **FMR1 gene 5’UTR CGG repeat expansions** which are associated with **Fragile X Syndrome(FXS)** using **Nanopore Technology long reads**.

-The pipeline integrates **quality control, mapping, target region assembly, haplotype-specific phasing, and STR repeat counting**.
+The pipeline integrates **quality control, mapping, target region extraction and de novo assembly, phasing of haplotype, STR repeat counting and Summary report generation**.
 This allows for accurate detection of repeat length, motif interruptions, and allele-specific haplotypes.

 **Pipeline repository:**
 ```bash